passcod/DynWorker/README.markdown

 Oh wow: we've selected an empty set, created six workers, and gave them the class `furry`.
-Similarly, you can `add` existing workers to a set, `remove` matching workers, or even `destroy` them:
+Similarly, you can `add` existing workers to a set, `remove` matching workers, and get a single worker from the lot:

     // Add...
     Workers('.furry').add(a_thread)...